matyalatte/tuw/examples/other_features/alternate_spellings/README.md

 # Alternate Spellings

-Simple Command Runner supports multiple spellings for some json keys and values.
+Tuw supports multiple spellings for some json keys and values.
 You can use them if the standard one is uncomfortable for you.

 ## Component Types